 If you are in love and in a relationship, then you have probably heard about the Five Love Languages which strengthens communication in a romantic relationship.
-But what if I told you there was sixth, equally important, love language?
-Here’s why you need to know about this sixth love language.
+But what if I told you there was a sixth, equally important, love language?

 “Have you heard about The Five Love Languages by Gary Chapman?” our dear friend Richard asked as we soaked naked in their hot tub and talked about life with Richard and his wife.
 The summer night was cool; the stars glowed.